-We are mainly interested in $0 < t_1 < 1$ because the loss of each individual observation becomes capped by a constant $-1/(1-t_1)$.
-The boundedness of loss provides significant improvement in handling noisy observations, as we show in the experiments.
-Note that the gradient of the loss of the $n$-th observation contains a \emph{importance factor} of the form $\ph(c_n\,\vert\,\x_n, \W)^{t_2 - t_1}$ that depends on the conditional probability of the $n$-th observation and the temperature difference $t_2 - t_1$, which we call the \emph{temperature gap}.
-Note that for $t_2 > t_1$, the temperature gap is non-negative and the importance factors damp the gradient of those observations that have small probability towards zero.
-However, the loss of each observation is bounded only for values of $0 < t_1 < 1$.
-On the other hand, the importance factors vanish when $t_1 = t_2$ and each observation affects the final gradient to the same extent.
-This corresponds to, e.g., standard logistic regression where $t_1 = t_2 = 1$.
+We are mainly interested in $0 < t_1 < 1$ because for this range, the loss of each individual observation becomes capped by the constant $1/(1-t_1)$.
+As we show in the experiments, the boundedness of loss provides significant improvement in handling noisy observations.
+Note that the gradient of the loss of the $n$-th observation contains an \emph{importance factor} of the form $\ph(c_n\,\vert\,\x_n, \W)^{t_2 - t_1}$ that depends on the conditional probability of the $n$-th observation and the temperature gap $t_2 - t_1$.
+Note that for $t_2 > t_1$, the temperature gap is non-negative and the importance factors dampen the gradient of those observations that have small probabilities towards zero.
+Also the loss of each observation is bounded only for values of $0 < t_1 < 1$.
+On the other hand, the importance factors vanish when $t_1 = t_2$.
+In particular, it vanishes for standard logistic regression (i.e. when $t_1 = t_2 = 1$).

-Next, we consider the binary classification as a special case and consider several properties of its surrogate loss function.
+Next we focus on the binary classification and analyze the properties of the surrogate loss in this case.